jmhodges/ring_buffer/README.md

 Writers and Readers in the Disruptor pattern are meant to be used in only one thread.

-It would be desirable convenient read batching and the cute object pre-allocation as described in above presentation.
+It would be desirable to have convenient read batching and the cute object pre-allocation as described in above presentation.
+Also, top-level error handling in what LMAX calls the EventProcessor (here, roughly equivalent to a Reader)